Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 **NOTE**: *Keep in mind our web servers are using the RHEL operating system.*

+1.)
 So now we run:

 `sudo yum install nfs-utils nfs4-acl-tools -y`

+2.)
 We mount /var/www/ and target the NFS server’s export for apps:

 `sudo mkdir /var/www`

 `sudo mount -t nfs -o rw,nosuid <NFS-Server-Private-IP-Address>:/mnt/apps /var/www`

+3.)
 We verify that the NFS was mounted successfully by running:

 `df -h`.

+4.)
 We also make sure that the changes will persist on the web server after reboot:

 `sudo vi /etc/fstab`

+5.)
 Add the following line into the /etc/fstab file:

 `<NFS-Server-Private-IP-Address>:/mnt/apps /var/www nfs defaults 0 0`

+6.)
 We install Apache:

 `sudo yum install httpd -y`

+7.)
 We run Apache:

 `sudo systemctl start httpd`

 **NOTE**: *Then we repeat steps 1-7 for the other 2 web servers.*

-**NOTE**: *So we start from:
-`sudo yum install nfs-utils nfs4-acl-tools -y` until: `sudo systemctl start httpd` for the other 2 web servers.*

 We verify that our Apache files and directories are available on the web server in /var/www and also on the NFS server in /mnt/apps.